 - a.
 The wearing of a Helmet is mandatory, its intactness and integrity will be checked.
+A helmet will be always worn by all pilots when on the water.
 If a helmet does not meet the required standards of intactness and integrity the rider will not be permitted to race using this piece of equipment and a suitable alternative must be found.
 The helmet has to be of an integral type with jaw protection (motocross, downhill).
 A properly fitting helmet that meets current N.A. standard is required to be worn by all the riders in a competition.

 - b.
 Goggles may be used.

 - c.
 A life jacket will be worn by all pilots and at all times when on the water.
 It is required that the Life jacket shall be designed for racing.
 Every pilot shall verify his/her flotation equipment to function properly when requested.

 - d.
 Neck brace is mandatory.

 - e.
 Leash is mandatory.